masaylighto/PersonalWebsite-Asp.net/README.md

    - 1.3.
 DataKit: offer class that handle data like data wrapper (Result Struct)
 2. Diagram: Contain Diagram for website features
 1. 3.
 Test: Contain Unit-test and Integration-test
 1. 4.
-TheWayToGerman: Contain the main Code and seperated to the following
+PersonalWebsiteApi: Contain the main Code and seperated to the following
    - 4.1 Core: Contain Core Stuff like Entities,DBContext etc..
    - 4.2 DataAccess: Represent the data access layer and contains repostiores
    - 4.3 Logic: Command And Queries Handlers, Services and anything related to Business logic